VirtusLab/besom/examples/aws-s3-folder/README.md

     open http://$(pulumi stack output websiteUrl)
     ```

+6. From there, feel free to experiment.
+Simply making edits and running pulumi up will incrementally update your infrastructure.

-6. To clean up resources, run `pulumi destroy` and answer the confirmation question at the prompt.
+7. To clean up resources, destroy your stack and remove it:

     ```bash
     pulumi destroy
+    ```
+    ```bash
+    pulumi stack rm
     ```